MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 For this option, you'll update a role to include the Dynamics 365 group team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).

-1. In the Power Platform admin center, select the environment that you want to update, and then select **Settings**.
+1. In the Power Platform admin center, select the environment that you want to update.

 2. In the **Access** section, under **Security roles**, select **See all**.